Joy V. Goldsmith

 well as the Top Paper award in Health Communication for the Eastern Communication

-Her professional activity reiterates a commitment to translational research.
+Her professional activity centers on a commitment to translational research.
 Joy and

-her team members are presenting the first communication-based and disseminated research
+her team members distribute the first communication-based and disseminated research

 offered for continuing education credit in medicine, nursing, social work, and pharmacy.